Insights

 Paul Harris

-Supply chain issues will often hit the headlines.
-From KFC and Nandos running out of chicken, to the whole country unable to get tomatoes and peppers.
-Whilst these headlines may seem a little ‘trivial’, these are often just the tip of the iceberg.
-Everyone from car manufacturers to building merchants, the NHS to food producers have all been subject to supply chain issues in recent years.
+Supply chain issues frequently hit the headlines, from KFC and Nando’s running out of chicken to the entire country struggling to obtain tomatoes and peppers.
+While these stories may seem trivial, they often represent just the tip of the iceberg.
+Numerous sectors, including car manufacturers, building merchants, the NHS, and food producers, have faced supply chain challenges in recent years.

-Whether these supply chain issues are because of Brexit, COVID, increasing demand, the weather in Spain, the war in Ukraine, staffing levels or a combination of many things, is up for debate.
-But, whatever the cause, such events clearly demonstrate the effects supply chain disruption can have from an economic and business standpoint, as well as on a personal level.
+The reasons for these disruptions, whether due to Brexit, COVID, increasing demand, weather conditions in Spain, the war in Ukraine, staffing shortages, or a combination of factors, are up for debate.
+However, whatever the cause, these events clearly illustrate the significant impact supply chain disruptions can have on the economy and businesses, as well as on individuals.

-For me, one of the most interesting examples of a digital supply chain attack was the recent SolarWinds breach.
-This breach wasn’t simply about criminals stealing credit card details, but a sophisticated, potentially state-sponsored attack, which used compromised SolarWinds software to successfully gain access to, and spy on, their customers – mainly US government agencies and high-profile Fortune 500 companies.
+One of the most intriguing cases of a digital supply chain attack was the SolarWinds breach.
+This incident was not merely about stealing credit card information; it was a sophisticated, potentially state-sponsored attack that compromised SolarWinds software to access and spy on high-profile customers, including US government agencies and Fortune 500 companies.

-Whether the threat is from criminal enterprise, nation state operations or hacktivists, these examples clearly show the potential consequences of digital supply chain attacks and even if you think you’re not a target, someone in your supply chain just might be.
-Security, throughout the digital supply chain, should be everyone’s responsibility, but how do you go about making your digital supply chain more secure?
+Whether the threat originates from criminal enterprises, nation-state operations, or hacktivists, these examples clearly highlight the potential consequences of digital supply chain attacks.
+Even if you believe you are not a target, someone within your supply chain just might be.
+Therefore, security throughout the digital supply chain should be a shared responsibility.

 Get your own security in order